Jessie Elizabeth (Miner) Schultz was born on Jan. 25, 1915 in Washington, Washington County, PA, the daughter of Harry O. and Armena (Cain) Miner.

 Son Douglas F. Schultz (1933-2021) was born on Dec.
 22, 1933 in Washington, Washington County, PA.

-On March 21, 1953, in nuptials held at the Christian Missionary Alliance Church on Walnut Street in Washington, he was married to Shirley Zimmerman ( ? - ? ).
+On March 21, 1953, in nuptials held at the Christian Missionary Alliance Church on Walnut Street in Washington, he was married to Shirley J. Zimmerman (March 6, 1935-2022), the daughter of Roy and Geraldine Zimmerman.
 Rev. George B. Morgan officiated.
 Their union endured for an extraordinary 68 years until cleaved apart by death.

-They dwelled in Washington and are the parents of five offspring -- Douglas F. Schultz Jr., Pamela Nagy, Stephen Schultz, and twins Karl Schultz and Keith Brian Schultz.
+The Schultzes dwelled in Washington and were the parents of five -- Douglas F. Schultz Jr., Pamela Nagy, Stephen Schultz, and twins Karl Schultz and Keith Brian Schultz.

 Over the years, Doug worked for NABCO in Washington and Specialty Steel in Braddock, retiring as a plant manager.

-The family have belonged to Abundant Life Baptist Church in Washington.
+The family belonged to Abundant Life Baptist Church in Washington.

 Tragedy shook this family to its core on June 14, 1987 when son Keith was shot and killed in an accident.